-Exception: If a write set value (on page 104) command with switching direction set value has been created, the zenon function calls up this action in the background without the command processing screen being called up.
-This means that the command conditions (on page 124) are checked.
+Exception: If a write set value (on page 137) command with switching direction set value has been created, the zenon function calls up this action in the background without the command processing screen being called up.
+This means that the command conditions (on page 157) are checked (but neither internal, nor topological interlocking conditions).
 An active interlocking condition prevents the writing of a set value.
 During the execution of an action, the NET_SEL status bit is not set and the Select Before Operate variable property is ignored.